 Recent data shows that distributing your inventory in multiple U.S. locations can reduce total shipping costs by 25% and yield 13% savings to a company’s entire bottom line.

 That’s why Red Stag Fulfillment offers two eCommerce fulfillment locations for every client.
 Plus, our locations support regional carriers that can be faster or more affordable for many local moves.
 Regionalizing inventory for businesses like yours helps us deliver a better service that you and your customers will love.

 Bonus eCommerce best practice: Find a logistics partner you trust

 Almost no one gets into eCommerce because they love shipping.
 We’re the odd business out here, and that’s because we love getting fulfillment right.
 It’s fundamental to our operations.
 If fulfillment, both inbound and outbound, aren’t your favorite things, it might be time to look outside your business for some help.

 3PLs like Red Stag Fulfillment specialize in the warehousing space, technology, people, and carrier relationships needed to keep supply chains moving quickly.
 Our focus can be eliminating your shrinkage and getting every order out on time every day.
 Your focus gets to be offering great products, landing the sale, and delivering high-quality service.

 As your business becomes more prominent and SKUs get more complex and varied, your fulfillment requirements grow too.
 Find a partner that understands your company and products, the specific needs you have, typical troubles you face, and how to help you delight customers.
-Your 3PL should specialize in you.
-Red Stag isn’t right for many sellers with small products and low volume, but we can help some of the largest paddleboard companies achieve a 100% on-time delivery rate for tens of thousands of orders.
+Your 3PL should specialize in you, and that’s our goal here at Red Stag.